 The Covid19 pandemic restrictions in place at Rutgers University do not allow in-person laboratory-based Waksman Institute Summer Experience (WISE) programs at the Rutgers University Waksman Institute.
 However, the online Virtual WISE program (vWISE) can provide high school students with authentic research experiences in bioinformatics and molecular biology.

-The 2016 Waksman Institute Summer Experience (WISE) is a program to engage high school students in an authentic research project in molecular biology and bioinformatics.
-It focuses on the isolation, characterization, and DNA sequence analyses of genes from the duckweed Landoltia punctata, and how these compare to those found in other species.
+The Virtual Waksman Institute Summer Experience (Fall21 vWISE) program is an academic year experience that engages high school students in an authentic research project in molecular biology and bioinformatics.
+It focuses on the DNA sequence analyses of genes from the duckweed Landoltia punctata, and how these compare to those found in other species.
 Duckweed is a fresh-water aquatic plant that is of interest to the scientific community.
-A video of an overview of the research project can be found here.
+A video of an overview of the research project conducted during the summer can be found here.
 Note: No laboratory experiments are conducted in this program.

-- Submit their DNA sequence analyses for publication on GenBank, the international repository of DNA sequences, that is maintained by the National Center for Biotechnology Education (NCBI).
+- submit their vetted DNA sequence analyses for publication on GenBank, the international repository of DNA sequences, that is maintained by the National Center for Biotechnology Education (NCBI).

-Each sequence that is published in the GenBank database will acknowledge the student by name.
+Each sequence that is published on the GenBank database acknowledges the student by name.
 For example, see List of vWISE June 2020 Published Sequences and List of vWISE August 2020 Published Sequences.

 - The total required, non-transferable, non-refundable fee for the Fall21 vWISE program is $500.00 and is due 2 weeks after your application is acknowledged.
 This fee covers costs for seminars, the generation of novel DNA sequences from duckweed, and the on-line review of students' work.